• About

 31 Monday May 2021

-Posted by paulskin in Books
+Posted Books

-Firstly, today is the 281st anniversary of Frederick the Great’s accession to the throne of Prussia.
+inFirstly, today is the 281st anniversary of Frederick the Great’s accession to the throne of Prussia.
 We could definitely do with leaders of his calibre at the moment.

 Somewhat of a bitter sweet entry today, as it’s been quite a few months since I’ve been “allowed” into a pub, but the below passage in “Tagebuchblätter eines Feldgeistlichen” made me chuckle.
 Good old days…